 “Perfect.
 Where do you want to eat, Baby?”
 I ask.
 Noting the table on the far end of the balcony, she asks, “Can we eat out here?
 It’s a beautiful evening.”
 I smile.

-“Yes, Sir.”
-They say in unison and smile a little secret smile at each other.
-Sometimes, I forget they are a couple until moments like this.
+“Yes, sir,” they say in unison and smile a little secret smile at each other.
+Sometimes, I forget they’re a couple until moments like this.
 I stretch my arms and back and we sit up.

 “Come, Beautiful.
 Let’s go and greet my mother.”
 I rise from the chaise and reach for Ana’s hand.
 She puts her hand in mine and we walk inside to see Grace.

 “Ana, Dear, you look fantastic!”
 Grace says.
 Don’t overdo it, Mom.
 “What have you been doing?
 You haven’t been using too much ice, have you?
 You don’t want to damage the skin on your face.”
 I take a closer look at Butterfly’s cheek… and Mom’s right.
 The big black and blue bruise has gone way down, now.

 “No, Gail has this special tea that reduces bruising quickly.
 It has sage and ginger… and allspice in it, I think,” Butterfly says.

 “Heeey!”
 Gail calls from the kitchen.
 “Don’t be in there giving away my secret recipe!” she scolds.